TatertotGr8/Pyramid-Crack/README.md

 Or watch the [showcase](https://youtu.be/YYb_mFQJszU) video found here.
 And for deeper understanding reffer to the writen documentation [here](https://docs.google.com/document/d/1S-tqtsDtqdalQDEEsopy5CnU4O1-bL9xtSGgOIrrxzI/edit#).

 Issues relateing to complieing the porject are useally due to incompatiblely between your Gradle and Java installs.
 Check the gradle documentation for gradle releases Java incompatiblely.
 Allthough I used Java 16 and Gradle v6.7.1 anything *should* work as long as your Java is above version 11 else the libarys would be incompatible.

-It is also important you have Java proerly installed.
-Make sure you have the folder in a safe spot on your drive and double check you have your bin folder in your path varrible.
-In Windows environmental varrible set **"JAVA_HOME"** as a varrible to the path of your folder on your drive.
+To troubleshoot this on a windows system, go check the environment variables.
+Double check the varribles you would need a varrible **"JAVA_HOME"** is set to your Java JDK installed and the **"PATH"** varrible is set to the bin folder in your Java JDK folder.
+You would also need a varrible of your Gradle install **"Gradle_Home"**  and the bin folder added to the **"PATH"** varrible

 ## Acknowledgements